kawitt/growth-media-tech-project/content/growth-media-technology-project/task3/subtask1.md

-    ' Pass title to ProperCase() function in order to ' convert title to proper case, then assign to newtitle ' ProperCase() likely contains something like StrConv(strText, vbProperCase) newtitle = ProperCase(title) '"Longsleeve Flannel"
+    ' Pass title to ProperCase() function in order to ' convert title to proper case, then assign to newtitle ' ProperCase() likely contains something like StrConv(strText, vbProperCase) newtitle = ProperCase(title) ' "Longsleeve Flannel"

-    ' if a size is specified and not "One Size"
+    ' if size is not null and not "One Size"
     If IsNull(size) = False And size <> "One Size" Then ' add ", Size " size to the end of newtitle
         newtitle = newtitle & ", Size " & size '"Longsleeve Flannel, Size medium"